 Instead of jumping to a separate platform, look for a tool that adds team-level features without sacrificing the inbox experience reps love.
 Mixmax scales with you by adding shared templates, team-wide analytics, and AI-powered workflows that help standardize your follow-up strategy.
 You get the power your growing team needs without the six-figure price tag and adoption headaches of traditional enterprise software.

-For Enterprise Teams (50+ Reps)
+Best Automated Follow-Up for Enterprise Teams (50+ Reps)

 For large organizations with over 50 reps and dedicated sales operations teams, the conversation often shifts to enterprise platforms like Outreach.
 These tools are built for deep customization, advanced governance, and complex, multi-step logic that large, mature sales organizations require.
 They offer powerful analytics and control, which is essential when you're managing hundreds of sellers.